casgari/AC215_G4/README.md

 In the preprocessing stage, we apply a tokenizer to the keywords in the [Inspec](https://huggingface.co/datasets/midas/inspec) dataset of keywords, using the TF Dataset of tokenized key words (known as `input_ids`) and labels (`B`, `I`, or `O`, depending on whether beginning, inside, or outside a keyword phrase) in training.

 In training, we have begun experimenting with different versions of the BERT model (accessed via `TFAutoModelForTokenClassification`) to improve our performance on keyword extraction.
 AWe have added support for training on multiple GPUs, using TensorFlow's support for distributed training (i.e. `tf.distribute.MirroredStrategy()`).
-We have tracked our performance of the several training runs completed to date using Weights & Biases, but will be doing more experimentation and optimization (including a hyperparameter search) for Milestone4.
+We have tracked our performance of the several training runs completed to date using Weights & Biases, but will be doing more experimentation and optimization (including a hyperparameter search) for Milestone 4.

-In the remainder of this update, we will explain the code structure of the three [deliverables](https://harvard-iacs.github.io/2023-AC215/milestone3/#deliverables) for Milestone3 and offer some final comments on our current and future use of Vertex AI.
+In the remainder of this update, we will explain the code structure of the three [deliverables](https://harvard-iacs.github.io/2023-AC215/milestone3/#deliverables) for Milestone 3 and offer some final comments on our current and future use of Vertex AI.

 #### Code Structure